SamInMotion/llm-medical-verification-system/README.md

 ## Background

 Built by Samuel Okoe-Mensah.
-The ontology verification approach extends work from my MPhil thesis at the University of Bergen on ontology-enriched machine learning for medical text classification, where I found that structured knowledge from SNOMED-CT changed which features the classifier relied on, even when it did not improve overall accuracy.
+The ontology verification approach extends work from my MPhil thesis at the University of Bergen on ontology-enriched machine learning for medical text classification.
+That work showed structured knowledge from SNOMED-CT changed which features the classifier relied on, even when it did not improve overall accuracy.

 - [Live Demo](https://huggingface.co/spaces/SamInMotion/medtermcheck)
 - [LinkedIn](https://www.linkedin.com/in/sammens/)